munki/bootstrappr/README.md

 Bootstrappr is designed to be able to run in Recovery mode, allowing you to "bootstrap" a machine fresh out of the box without having to run the Setup Assistant, manually creating a local account, and other unreliable manual tasks.

+#### iMac Pro
+Bootstrappr is particularly useful with the new iMac Pro, which does not support NetBoot, and is tricky to get to boot from external media.
+To set up a new machine, you'd pull the machine out of the box, boot into Recovery (Command-R at start up), and mount the Bootstrappr disk and run Bootstappr.

 ### Usage scenarios